 What can you get for your money?

-Without knowing the size of the kitchen, it is impossible to come up with estimates, but according to HIA Kitchens and Bathrooms Report 2016/17 the average value of a Kitchen Renovation in Victoria is $19,229.
+Without knowing the size of the kitchen, it is impossible to come up with estimates, but according to HIA Kitchens and Bathrooms Report 2017/18 the average value of a Kitchen Renovation in Victoria is around $25,000.
 Following are further price points.

-- Custom designed and built – $20,000-$45,000.
-For this price, you’d get a professional designer to develop your ideas, organise the execution and installation.
-It is handled as a complete project by the kitchen company.
+- Professionally designed and built – $20,000-$40,000.
+For this price, you’d get a professional designer to design a fully functional space according to your needs.
+Recommended trades can co-ordinate your project supplied by the kitchen company.
 This does not include the cost of structural changes or prepping the area for installation.

 The difference between the price points is more than what meets the eye.
-The custom-built, more expensive kitchens are tailored to quality, built for durability, and will look good for many years.
-Also, don’t underestimate the value of the designer’s advice, drawings and project management offered by the kitchen supplier.
+The more expensive kitchens are tailored to quality, built for durability, and will look good for many years.
+Also, don’t underestimate the value of the designer’s advice, design and experience offered by the kitchen supplier.

-We’ve been in the industry for 45 years, and in the last decade, we have seen a preference for personalised kitchen designs.
-Two factors that have contributed – rising home prices (there is lower risk of overcapitalising) and changing lifestyle aspirations.
-A good kitchen for the family to gather and to entertain in is now the norm.
+Zesta Kitchens has been in the kitchen industry since 1946, and in the last decade, we have seen a preference for personalised kitchen designs.
+Two factors that have contributed Australians have become home renovators and changing lifestyle aspirations.
+A good kitchen for the family to gather and to entertain in is what everyone wants.
 There are also higher expectations of quality.
-Customers want the stone benchtops, the two-pack polyurethane paint finish and the works.
-It is no surprise that the fastest growing segment in kitchens has been in the custom-built $20,000-$40,000 price range knowing you can achieve this.
+Customers want stone benchtops, high quality finishes and loads of storage.
+It’s no surprise that the fastest growing segment in kitchens has been in the $20,000-$40,000 price range knowing you can achieve this.

 What are the major factors that affect the cost of a kitchen?